solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 providers' best interest to ensure their data is accurate to keep their staked funds.

-Even when an Oracle network claims to have such a consensus mechanism, be sure to know the risks involved with using the network.
+Even when an oracle network claims to have such a consensus mechanism, be sure to know the risks involved with using the network.
 If the total value involved in the downstream applications is greater than the oracle's allocated stake, oracles still may have sufficient incentive to collude.

-It is your job to know how the Oracle network is configured and judge if it can be trusted.
-Generally, Oracles should only be used for non-mission-critical functions and worst-case scenarios should be accounted for.
+It is your job to know how the oracle network is configured and judge if it can be trusted.
+Generally, oracles should only be used for non-mission-critical functions and worst-case scenarios should be accounted for.

 ### Oracles on Solana